yan-khonski-it/orleans-migration-experience/README.md

-# orleans-migration-experience
+# orleans upgrade experience
-Here, I put notes about Orleans Migration at Microsoft
+Here, I put notes about Orleans upgrade - a task that I finished at Microsoft

 # Big Picture

-We have clients that want to run long tasks (3 - 10 minutes) that call external API and update data in the database.
+We have clients that want to run long tasks (3 - 10 minutes) that call external API (that could be retried) and update data in the database.
 Each task has key.
 Our services [web-api, silos] are deployed in multiple data-centers.
 At any moment of time, there could be multiple running tasks, but **for any key, there could be at most one running task at any time across data centers**.

 > [More details] We need to update DNS topology of a service in multiple DNS providers / [traffic managers](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) and store resulted DNS configuration in database for given domain.